We may get commissions for purchases made through links in this post.

-You can make your own homemade deck cleaner with ingredients you already have around the house.
+You can make a homemade deck cleaner that works with ingredients you already have around the house.
 These cleaners work very well and can be easier on the environment than commercial solutions.

-At the start of summer, you’ll probably notice your deck looking dull and dirty.
+At the start of summer, you’ll probably notice your deck boards and railings looking dull and dirty.
 It may show dirt, grime, or even mold or algae growing on the surface.
-This is a common problem for homeowners, but it’s easy to fix.

 In fact, with just a few ingredients that you probably already have in your home, you can make your own DIY deck cleaner that will leave your deck looking like new again.